 DMPTool

-The DMPTool is a free service that helps researchers and institutions create high-quality data management plans that meet funder requirements.
+DMPTool provides templates based on funder policy documents that help researchers and institutions create high-quality data management plans that meet funder requirements.
 Ball State University is a participating partner of this open-source, nationwide collaboration.

-Read more about Data Management & Sharing via University Libraries: https://bsu.libguides.com/data
+Read more about Data Management & Sharing via University Libraries

 Broader Impacts (BI) are a required part of any National Science Foundation (NSF) proposal.
 However, the considerations of the broader impacts of your scholarship and research are foundational to any grant proposal!